precice/precice.github.io/pages/community/precice-workshop-2022.md

 * Multi-scale coupling
 * Building, packaging, testing, documentation and other Research Software Engineering topics

 If you would like to submit a talk, please fill in the respective details during the registration process.
 We encourage all speakers to pre-record their talks (similar to the talks from [our last workshop](https://www.youtube.com/playlist?list=PLM2obW2udWdoxe1TGVuJXyIRM2JA8pOEL)) and submit them a few days before the workshop starts.
-Pre-recorded talks have worked out well in the past.
 However, for special cases, a live presentation is still possible.
 If you want to give a live presentation, please write to us at [`precice2022@ipvs.uni-stuttgart.de`](mailto:precice2022@ipvs.uni-stuttgart.de) so that we can work with you for the planning of your talk.
 Have a look at the [important dates](https://precice.org/precice-workshop-2022.html#important-dates) below for relevant deadlines.

 ## Important dates